ackermannQ/InstanceObjectsOnGround/README.md

 - Player Movement
 - Camera rotation
 - Flower shooter
-- Prefab that collides with ground and displays a flower randomly chose in array
+- Prefab that collides with ground and displays a flower randomly chosen in an array

 ![Demo](demo.gif)